 - Blend on high until smooth with no chunks

 - Serve chilled, with a drizzle of olive oil on top.
+Add a dash of paprika or any additional spices, or just serve plain with pita bread!

 “Hummus” is actually the Arabic word for “chickpeas”, which in itself has numerous health benefits for a relative low calorie count.
 To name a few health benefits of this chickpea-rich spread: